nelsonjchen/mindflakes.com/content/blog/posts/2013-04-14/and-suddenly-nearly-a-decade-later-a-blog-appears/index.md

 In September 2012, I answered a request for help from an organization named Because of Hope at the beginning of my last quarter at UCSB.
 Because of Hope is an organization that helps children and women in Uganda through sustainable methods.
-Here's the email:
+Here's the email that was sent to the UCSB Computer Science jobs list:

 > My name is Natalie Lemonnier and I graduated from UCSB in 2011.
 Since
 > graduating, two of my friends and I have started a nonprofit here in